glendonC/glendonC/README.md

 <h3 align="center">
-  Currently an undergraduate finishing up the Computer Science major this December at the University of Virginia.
+  I am currently an undergraduate finishing up my Computer Science major this December at the University of Virginia.
 Looking to start part-time Masters in Data Science or A.I. starting January 2024!
 </h3>

 <h3 align="center">